Is It Possible to Have a Charge of Involuntary Manslaughter Expunged?

 Loss of Life Cases May Be Difficult to Expunge

-Paul Cramm: Most of these misdemeanor offenses will be subjected to expungement.
+Paul Cramm: K.S.A.
+21-6614 controls expungement of certain criminal offenses.
+Most of these misdemeanor offenses will be subjected to expungement.
 Our expungement statute does carve out exceptions for loss of life cases.
 Depending on the expungement statute in effect at the time of the case, it may be very difficult to have any of these loss of life, homicide, manslaughter convictions expunged.
 Those tend to be the statutory exceptions to expungement are cases involving loss of life.

 Does Kansas Allow Diversion Programs as Alternate Punishments in Vehicular Homicide or Manslaughter Cases?